Menu

 Well I’m sold.
 But how much will it cost?

 I offer this standard rate guide for average sized theatres, but as productions can vary so much, do get in touch and we can have a chat.
-The live audio description fee depends on the length and complexity of the piece – £350 would be for a one act play, £550 for a long Wagner opera.
+The live audio description fee depends on the length and complexity of the piece – £3/350 could be for a one act play, £7/800 for a six-hour Wagner opera.

 • Large print Visual Introduction: £100 – 150